-In EUSD, we have continued to work on a realistic plan for the new school year, keeping the health and safety of your children and our employees as the guiding principle.
-The 2020-2021 school year will begin Aug.
-25, with two learning models: Full Distance E-Learning and Hybrid Learning.
-The on-campus hybrid learning model schedules will be implemented virtually in a distance learning environment through Sept.
-25, pending health conditions in the region.
+In EUSD, we have continued to work on a realistic plan for the 2020-2021 school year, keeping the health and safety of your children and our employees as the guiding principle.
+The district’s comprehensive reopening plan is available for review.

 For the latest district-related COVID-19 news, visit our Family Communications page.

 The Learning Continuity and Attendance Plan (Learning Continuity Plan) was established by the California Legislature intended to balance the needs of all stakeholders, including educators, parents, students and community members, while streamlining meaningful stakeholder engagement and condensing several preexisting plans.
 In particular, it addresses the ongoing need for local educational agencies to formally plan for the 2020-21 school year in the amid the uncertainty caused by the COVID-19 pandemic.
 The Learning Continuity Plan replaces the LCAP for the 2020-21 school year and supersedes the requirements in Executive Order N-56-20.
 This plan is intended to memorialize the planning process that is already underway for the 2020-21 school year.
 All LEAs, which includes school districts, county offices of education, and charter schools are required to complete the Learning Continuity Plan.

 Q: Where can I get information about registration and enrollment?